merchise/xotl.fl/docs/source/narrative/language.rst

 -----------------

 Type declarations state the type of a symbol.
-The function `xotl.fl.types.parse`:func: parses the type expression (the thing after the two colons) and return an instance of AST for types.
+The function `xotl.fl.parsers.types.parse`:func: parses the type expression (the thing after the two colons) and return an instance of AST for types.

 The AST of types has two basic constructors:
-`~xotl.fl.types.TypeVariable`:class: and `~xotl.fl.types.TypeCons`:class:.
+`~xotl.fl.ast.types.TypeVariable`:class: and
+`~xotl.fl.ast.types.TypeCons`:class:.

 In the type expression language we use *identifiers* starting with a lower-case letter to indicate a `type variable
-<xotl.fl.types.base.TypeVariable>`:class:, unless they are applied to other
+<xotl.fl.ast.types.TypeVariable>`:class:, unless they are applied to other
 type expression, in which case they're regarded as type constructors.
 Identifiers starting with an upper-case letter always denote a type constructor.